rebcabin/masr/specs.md

 boats."

-The main use-case for specifications is for checking instances against specs: "does this instance hash-map meet the general specification for hash-maps of this type?"
+The main use-case for specifications is checking instances against specs: "does this instance hash-map meet the general specification for hash-maps of this type?"
 For example, "does `(Integer 4 [])`, syntax sugar for a hash-map instance, meet the general specification of an ASR `ttype`, which describes